 For millions of people at risk for atherosclerosis complications, lifestyle changes aren't enough.
 Fortunately, there are medications that can protect against atherosclerosis.
 Some can even partially reverse it.

 Statins to Lower Bad Cholesterol

-Statins are the best medications for lowering "bad" LDL cholesterol.
+Statins are the best medications for lowering "bad" LDL cholesterol for most people.
 They are also the most widely used cholesterol drugs.
 Statins cause LDL levels to fall by up to 60%.
 They also raise levels of HDL or "good" cholesterol.
 And they can help lower the level of triglycerides.

 Taking a statin for a year or longer can even slightly shrink plaques that cause atherosclerosis.
 This reversal of atherosclerosis surprised many experts who believed it couldn’t be done.

 Completely reversing it isn't possible yet.
 But taking a statin can reduce the risk of complications from atherosclerosis.
 It decreases inflammation, which stabilizes the plaque.
 For this reason, statins are often key to treating atherosclerosis.